 Ms. Waxman has 15 years of experience in hospital operations, facilities planning, project management and development, strategic planning and fiscal management.
 Isil has devoted her time to family and community through her volunteer efforts.
 For several years, she organized toy and clothing drives for the underserved in Boston.
 She has also worked with nonprofits on their strategic plans and branding.
 She currently serves on the Board of Trustees for the Meadowbrook School of Weston, the Board of Trustees for ThinkGive Inc, a local, small nonprofit dedicated to teaching kindness to children, and the Board of Trustees of the Country Garden Club of Weston.
 She holds a B.S. in Applied Physiology from Boston University and an M.B.A. from Suffolk University.

 BOARD OF DIRECTORS

-We are grateful to all our board members, past and present, who have helped to create One Can Help.
-Without everyone’s special talents, we would never be able to do this important work.
-One Can Help truly stands on the shoulders of giants.
+We are so grateful to all our board members for the time and support they generously give to OCH.
+We would never be able to do this important work without them.
+One Can Help truly stands on the shoulders of many giants.

 Ms. Goldberg has practiced child welfare law for more than 30 years in the Juvenile Courts of the Commonwealth.
 A graduate of Boston University School of Law, she has served as mentor to and coordinator for attorneys representing children and parents through the Children and Family Law (CAFL) program of the Committee for Public Council Services.
 She earned her bachelor’s in Women’s History from SUNY-Buffalo.